Rolle

 Rolle ([ʁɔl]) is a municipality in the Canton of Vaud in Switzerland.
 It was the seat of the district of Rolle until 2006, when it became part of the district of Nyon.
 It is located on the northwestern shore of Lake Geneva (Lac Léman) between Nyon and Lausanne.
 Rolle is approximately 30 km northeast of Geneva (Genève) in the La Côte wine-growing region, and has views of the high Alps.

 Rolle is also the birthplace of Frédéric-César de la Harpe (1754–1838), who was the tutor of Alexander I of Russia and was largely responsible for the independence of the Canton of Vaud from the Bernese.

 History

 Rolle is first mentioned in 1294 as Rotuli.
-In 1295 it was known as Ruello and Ruelloz the city in 1330 after it passed into the hands of Jean De Grailly the 1st an Knight entrusted to care for the future King Edward the 2nd.
+In 1295 it was known as Ruello and as Ruelloz, the city, in 1330 after it passed into the hands of Jean De Grailly the 1st, a Knight entrusted to care for the future King Edward the 2nd.